hanabi/hanabi.github.io/README.md

   * So, Alice performs a *Generation Discard* to generate a clue so that Bob can clue the get the red 4, if necessary.
   * Bob sees that Alice does indeed already have the red 4 in her hand, so from his perspective, if Alice was performing a *Generation Discard*, it was unnecessary.
   * However, it could also be the case that Bob's chop is unsafe.
 So, Bob will NOT clue the red 4 on Cathy's chop, but he WILL spend the clue in some other productive fashion.
 If Bob has nothing productive to do, he must "burn" a clue, similar to what happens when a *Scream Discard* occurs.

-### A Scream Discard Flowchart

-[Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/img/scream_discard_flowchart.png) for determining whether something is a *Scream Discard Chop Move* or a *Generation Discard* or a *Long-Range Scream Discard Chop Move* (which is much more rare and is covered later on in this document).

 ### Tempo Clues (Re-cluing a Card)